Emil D. Munch

-Emil D. Munch (December 12, 1831 - August 30, 1887) was an American politician and businessman.
+Emil D. Munch (December 12, 1831 - August 30, 1887) was a German American politician, businessman, and American Civil War veteran from Minnesota.

 Munch was born in Halberstadt, Prussia.
-He emigrated to the United States in 1849 and settled in Taylors Falls, Minnesota, in 1852, and then in Chengwatana, Minnesota, in 1857.
+He emigrated to the United States in 1849 and settled in Taylors Falls, Minnesota in 1852, and then in Chengwatana, Minnesota in 1857.
 He was in the lumber industry and owned a sawmill.
 Munch served in the Minnesota House of Representatives in 1860 and 1861.
 He was a Republican.
-During the American Civil War, Munch served in the 1st Minnesota Light Artillery Battery and was commissioned a major.
-He was wounded during the American Civil War.
-Munch serve as Minnesota State Treasurer from 1868 to 1872.
+During the American Civil War, Munch served as the Captain of the 1st Minnesota Light Artillery Battery and was later commissioned as a Major in the Minnesota Militia.
+Munch was wounded during the American Civil War at the Battle of Shiloh when he was shot in his hip by a minié ball.
+Munch later served as Minnesota State Treasurer from 1868 to 1872.
 He continued to be involved in the lumber business.
 Munch also operated a flour mill in Afton, Minnesota.
-He died in Afton.
+He died in Afton on August 31, 1887 at the age of 55 and is buried in Oakland Cemetery.